18-month research program will expand collaborative networks and address shared priorities

 “The U.S. Department of State is committed to our partnership with fellow Arctic Council member nations,” said Assistant Secretary for Educational and Cultural Affairs Marie Royce.
 “We are excited that the Fulbright Arctic Initiative will continue to support collaborative research and community engagement to help policymakers address critical issues in the Arctic.”

 Faculty and researchers from the eight Arctic Council member states may now apply for this collaborative research program.
-Awards will begin in fall 2020 and run for 18 months, through spring 2022.
-The application will close on May 11, 2020 for U.S. applicants.
+Awards will begin in spring 2021 and run for 18 months, through fall 2022.
+The application will close on September 15, 2020 for U.S. applicants.
 Non-U.S. applicants should connect with their local Fulbright office for specific application instructions and deadlines.
 Full eligibility criteria and application details are online, and Scholars can apply online via a link on the Fulbright Arctic Initiative website: www.cies.org/program/fulbright-arctic-initiative.

 Approximately 16 outstanding scholars will be selected through an open, merit-based competition.